sagesteppe/QGIS_Lesson/README.md

 https://user-images.githubusercontent.com/62572330/231844375-50812820-920a-429d-a4da-ea275a8b0eb6.mp4

 Finally, we can show how to focus on a single species to look at some prospective areas for scouting.
 Here we will add the occurrence records, by time period, and then add on the Species Distribution Models.
+As you can see occurrence records explode since the millenium, this is largely due to the implmentation of the AIM program around 2010.
+The SDM has been categorized into 5 classes, the first - which you cannot see, is highly unsuitable habitat.
+The next four levels go from 1-4, and indicate increasingly suitable habitat.
+Classes 3 and 4 are very suitable and ideal, respectively.